 Someone recently recommended aloe vera gel to me as a hair gel, especially for hair that tends to frizz (that’d be me!).
 I was skeptical because I’d tried it for that very thing years ago.
 But she said to make sure I bought Fruit of the Earth’s 100% Aloe Vera Gel because some aloe vera gels contain ingredients like alcohol that might not be good for my hair.

 To my surprise, it really worked.
 It goes in soft, not crunchy, tames frizz and actually helps shape curls a little.
+Pro-tip: turns out you can grow aloe as a houseplant.
+Once you learn how to care for an aloe vera plant, you’ll have your own supply of fresh aloe, and it’s easy to learn how to make aloe vera gel.

 I decided to test it as a moisturizer, too, and got another surprise.
 Aloe is not terrifically moisturizing, but it plumps up the outer layer of skin like nothing else I’ve tried, making it soft and elastic.
 It also soothes breakouts and heals broken skin quickly.